ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 * Update Readme.md
 * Inverse mode + random control
     * Don't allow both to be on at the on at the same time.
-* Saved maze does not show up as .mzgs files.
+* After loading a new maze game from file, the maze size cannot be changed anymore.